vlkyrylenko/atui/README.md

 ## Features

 - List IAM roles associated with your current AWS profile
-- View policies attached to each role
+- View policies attached to each role with clear visual indicators
+- Navigate through policy lists with improved visibility
 - View and open policy JSON documents in your default text editor
+- Visual distinction between AWS managed and Customer managed policies
 - Navigate using keyboard shortcuts
 - Beautiful terminal UI with styling